Yamboy1/wasi-discord-bot/README.md

 This is a very much WIP discord bot that runs Discord Interactions via WASI functions.

-For example, for a bot that replies to a Slash Command with "Pong!", you'd write this C code
+For example, for a bot that replies to a Slash Command with "Pong!", you'd write following C code

 ```c
 #include <stdbool.h>